| Continued from above… officially known as: Pz.Kpfw. I Ausf.B (Sd.Kfz.101). |

 Both variants were operated by two men crew - a driver and a commander/gunner.
 The main armament consisted of two 7.92mm MG13 Dreyse machine guns with rate of fire of 650 rounds per minute.

-Long before the massive Tiger and Panthers rolled into battle, Nazi Germany's entire armored forces relied on this vehicle, the Panzer I.
+Long before the massive Tiger and Panthers rolled into battle, Germany's entire armored forces relied on this vehicle, the Panzer I.

 It was early training and limited combat experience with these vehicles that allowed the Germans to develop both Blitzkrieg warfare and more heavier tanks to make it effective.